Alibaba, Nio Stocks Mixed: Hang Seng Index Today - Benzinga

 |Li Auto

-Global Markets Recap: At press time, the benchmark Hang Seng Index was trading 0.32% lower after starting the day in the green.
+Global Markets Recap: At press time, the benchmark Hang Seng Index was 0.28% lower, led by the fall in the index heavyweights.

-Overnight in the U.S., the Dow Jones Industrial Average ended the day nearly a percent lower.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.